ViRT1ST/BeDownloader/README.md

 > Browser must be closed before app run to work.\
 > Default is "false".

+> **turboMode**\
+> Alternate mode for navigating beetween pages.\
+> if set to "true" it will use option "timeoutBetweenPagesInTurboMode" for timeouts.\
+> This can work better for people with old hardware.\
+> Default is "false".

+> **timeoutBetweenPagesInTurboMode**\
+> Number in milliseconds.\
+> "5000" will be ok for fast connections and fast computers.\
+> On slower connections or with old computers maybe need to increase to "20000" or higher.\
+> Default is "10000" (10 seconds).

 > **localStorageToken**\
 > Required for downloading adult projects.\
 > Or you can use "useSystemInstalledChrome" option and use your Chrome where you are authorized in Behance.\
 > Default is "none".

 ## Issues with downloading adult NSFW projects